Understanding Seasonal Affective Disorder

 Seasonal Affective Disorder (SAD) is a type of depression prevalent in winter, affecting mood and energy, but can be managed with wellness practices, engaging activities, and medical consultation if needed.

-Have you ever wondered why so people feel down during the winter months?
+Have you ever wondered why so many people feel down during the winter months?
 About 5% of adults have a diagnosis for this called Seasonal Affective Disorder.
 This is a type of depression, that for many, as winter progresses, feelings of depression grow.
 Seasonal Affective Disorder (SAD), lasts for about 40% of the year, starting in the fall, with its strongest symptoms occurring between January and February.
 Many people will chalk SAD up to the “Winter Blues”.
 It’s best not to look at these signs and symptoms so casually.

 • Feeling sad or down nearly every day for most of the day